Major Head Loss – Frictional Loss

 There are two common friction factors in use, the Darcy and the Fanning friction factors.

-The Darcy friction factor is a dimensionless quantity used in the Darcy–Weisbach equation, for the description of frictional losses in pipe or duct as well as for open-channel flow.
+The Darcy friction factor is a dimensionless quantity used in the Darcy–Weisbach equation to describe frictional losses in pipe or duct and open-channel flow.
 This is also called the Darcy–Weisbach friction factor, resistance coefficient, or simply friction factor.

-The pipe cross-section is also important, as deviations from circular cross-section will cause secondary flows that increase the head loss.
+The pipe cross-section is also important, as deviations from circular cross-sections will cause secondary flows that increase the head loss.
 Non-circular pipes and ducts are generally treated by using the hydraulic diameter.